FINDLAY, Ohio — Cooper Tire & Rubber Co. swam against the current last year, reporting 32.8% higher operating earnings for the year.

 “Despite impacts from coronavirus, we delivered strong operating profit performance for the year and demonstrated that the value proposition of providing high-quality tires at an affordable price is compelling for consumers, especially in the current environment.”

 Business in the Americas fell 7.8% for the year to $2.17 billion, Cooper said, but operating profit jumped 17.8% to $280.3 million, or a ratio of 12.9%.

 For the fourth quarter, Cooper’s operating profit slipped 5.2% to $60.3 million, on 2.9% lower sales of $728.3 million.
 Net income fell 28.6% to $37.7 million.

 Fourth quarter net sales were negatively impacted by $74 million of lower unit volume, partially offset by $48 million of favorable price and mix and $4 million of favorable foreign currency impact, Cooper said.
 Operating profit included $22 million of unfavorable raw material costs, which were offset by $22 million of favorable price and mix, $7 million of lower manufacturing costs and $3 million of lower product liability expense.

 These were more than offset by $12 million of lower unit volume and $2 million of higher selling, general and administrative (SG&A) expenses.

 Fourth quarter sales in the Americas segment fell 3.9% on lower unit volume and an unfavorable foreign currency impact, which were offset partially by $58 million of favorable price and mix.
 For the quarter, segment unit volume was down 12.5% versus the 2019 quarter.

-Cooper did not issue a fiscal 2021 forecast owing the pending agreement to sell to Goodyear.
+Cooper did not issue a fiscal 2021 forecast because of the pending agreement to sell the firm to Goodyear